durbanie/marvel-champions/README.md

 2) Iterate through each element (champion) in the matrix and score each champion according to some heuristic (e.g. negative of the maximum number of points).
 The score should be interpreted as a "cost" of choosing a particular champion for a particular owner.
 3) Choose the champion with the minimum cost (e.g. for the example heuristic above, it would be the champion with the maximum number of points of all elements in the MxN matrix).
 4) Once a choice is made, remove all other champions of the same type that are left in the matrix so that we never choose the same champion twice.
-5) Repeat steps 2-4 until either a) we arrive at a solution (the solution is "complete") or b) we arrive at a case where no solution is possible because a given owner doesn't have enough remaining champions.
+5) Repeat steps 2-4 until either a) we arrive at a solution (the solution is "complete") or b) we arrive at a case where no solution is possible because a given owner doesn't have enough remaining champions in their pool.

 #### Implementation